Busch Gardens Williamsburg: History

-The St. Louis-based brewer invested in the area following negotiations held between August Busch, II and Winthrop Rockefeller, who was the governor of Arkansas and the chairman of Colonial Williamsburg in the 1960s and 1970s.
-(Water Country USA, a local water park, was acquired by A-B in the 1990s, and added to the company's theme park activities, which include a number of SeaWorld properties in other states as well.)
+The St. Louis-based brewer invested in the area following negotiations held between Gussie Busch and Winthrop Rockefeller, who was the governor of Arkansas and the chairman of Colonial Williamsburg in the 1960s and 1970s.
+(Water Country USA, a local water park, was acquired by A-B in the 1990s, and added to the company's theme park activities, which also include a number of SeaWorld properties in other states.)

-In the last part of the 20th and early into the 21st century, as a brewer, A-B found itself competing in an increasingly global market.
-In 2008, after initially resisting an unsolicited stock bid, A-B announced it had reached an agreement to be acquired by the even larger Belgium-based InBev.
-The newer owners announced plans to sell off the portions of A-B activities that were not part of the core beverage business as it worked to reduce the debt incurred to fund the acquisition.

-The Blackstone Group was selected in late 2009 to acquire and operate the 10 former A-B theme parks, including two in the Williamsburg area.
-In July 2010, the adjacent Kingsmill Resort was scheduled to be acquired by Xanterra Parks and Resorts, a company owned by Denver-based Phillip Anschutz.
+In 2008, Anheuser-Busch was acquired by Belgium-based InBev.
+The new owners announced plans to sell off the portions of A-B activities that were not part of the core beverage business.
+The Blackstone Group was selected in late 2009 to acquire and operate the 10 former A-B theme park properties, including two in the Williamsburg area.
+In July 2010, the adjacent Kingsmill Resort was scheduled to be acquired by Xanterra Parks and Resorts, owned by Denver-based Phillip Anschutz.

 By mid-March 2020, the COVID-19 pandemic delayed the opening of the park for the 2020 season.
-The park remained closed until August 6, 2020, when they reopened, offering an all-new special event - Coasters and Craft Brews.
-The all-new special event featured limited capacity, required advanced reservations and temperature screening of guests upon arrival, and select villages of the park.
-As the pandemic progressed, the park has continued to host limited-capacity special events, including Taste of Busch Gardens Williamsburg, Halloween Harvest (in place of Howl-O-Scream), Christmas Celebration (in place of Christmas Town), Winter Weekends, and Mardi Gras.
+The park remained closed until August 6, 2020, when they reopened with Coasters and Craft Brews.
+The event featured limited capacity, required advanced reservations, as well as temperature screening of guests upon arrival, and at select villages within the park.
+The park also hosted Taste of Busch Gardens Williamsburg, Halloween Harvest (in place of Howl-O-Scream), Christmas Celebration (in place of Christmas Town), Winter Weekends, and Mardi Gras events throughout the year.

 Beginning in January 2021, the park began its year-round operation.
 The previous operating season of Busch Gardens Williamsburg was late March through early January.
-The Winter Weekends and Mardi Gras limited-capacity events are the first time that the park has ever been open during the winter months.
+The Winter Weekends and Mardi Gras limited-capacity events marked the first time that the park had ever been open during the winter months.

-Overview of features
+Overview

 The park features a combination of roller coasters and Broadway-style shows.
-The park is broken into "countries", each having its unique style of food and music.
-The rides in the sections of the park are also themed to the country that they are located in.
+The park is divided into "countries", each representing its own unique style of food, music and themed attractions.